OpenLMIS/openlmis-nginx/README.md

   `docker run -v /your/local/nginx.conf:/etc/nginx/nginx.conf`

-1. `openlmis.conf` is the Consul-Template generated Nginx configuration which needs to be included in the `nginx.conf` above.
-This configuration should not be overridden, though it does have a number of environment variables by which to customize Nginx behavior.
+1. `openlmis.conf` is the Consul-Template generated Nginx configuration which is included in the `nginx.conf` above (if you override `nginx.conf` be sure to include this).
+This configuration should not be overridden, though it does have a number of [environment variables](#env-variables) by which to customize Nginx behavior.

 ## Logging
 By default, Nginx logs are stored under `/var/log/nginx` directory, and Consul Template logs can be found in `/var/log/consul-template` folder.
 Each of those directories is marked as VOLUME and can be mounted to, in order to retrieve logging data.
 Additionally, user can specify different directories for logging, using `NGINX_LOG_DIR` and `CONSUL_TEMPLATE_LOG_DIR` environment variables.